ismail-en-niou/Dummy-Systemd-Service/Readme.md

-Here’s a `README.md` for your **Dummy Systemd Service** project in the same style as your Netdata example:

----

 # 🛠 Dummy Systemd Service

 This project demonstrates how to **create a custom systemd service** on Linux that executes a bash script and logs output, helping you learn service automation and permissions management.